National Association of Marine Surveyors: Certification

 NAMS certified surveyors are considered to be as highly qualified within their specific area as anyone else in the industry.
-They are fit to serve as consultants, special project directors, and educators.
+They are qualified to serve as consultants, special project directors, and educators.
 The amount of knowledge and experience required to become a NAMS-CMS in part explains their slow numeric growth over the last 45 years.
 The certification process begins when a member has “served as [a] professional marine [surveyor] for not less than five years,” although provisions are made for those with less surveying experience when it is coupled with extensive industry experience in other capacities.
-Candidates for certification are then screened by NAMS governing bodies for professional ethics and reputation.
-Finally, they are examined for high competence in the portion of the industry they represent.
-NAMS surveyors work in one or more of three general disciplines: Hull and Machinery (commercial and large vessels), Yacht and Small Craft (which includes vessels of up to 300 feet in length), and Cargo.
+Candidates for certification are then screened by NAMS governing bodies for professional ethics, technical work products, and reputation.
+Finally, they are examined for high competence in the portion or discipline of the industry they practice in.
+NAMS surveyors work in one or more of five disciplines: Yachts & Small Craft, Hull & Machinery, Cargo, Marine Warranty, and Fishing Vessels.
 Surveyors often specialize further within these three categories, subdividing into NAMS Codes of Service.
-Demonstration of mastery over a NAMS Code of Service is the last step in the certification process.
-Once certified, NAMS Surveyors are required to earn 6 continuing education credit hours every year.
-Once certified, NAMS members are not to consult in areas in which they are not certified to work, but are not required to have errors and emissions insurance to protect their clients.
+Once certified, NAMS Surveyors are required to earn 24 continuing education credit hours every two years.
+Once certified, NAMS members are not to practice in disciplines in which they are not certified in.

 Continuing Education

-One of NAMS’ goals is the continuing education of marine surveyors worldwide, and, once a surveyor has obtained the CMS certification, they are required to do 24 hours of continuing education per two year period in order to maintain their status.
-NAMS holds national meetings, a large annual convention, and other, smaller gatherings all over the country and conducts continuing education seminars concurrently with those events in order not only to update its members’ knowledge base but also to commend that knowledge to the industry as a whole.
+One of NAMS’ goals is the continuing education of marine surveyors worldwide, and, once a surveyor has obtained the CMS designation, they are required to receive 24 hours of continuing education and ethics training per two-year period in order to maintain their membership.
+NAMS holds national and regional education conferences in the United States and internationally to update its members’ scope and depth of professional knowledge and ethics but also to commend that knowledge to the industry as a whole.
 One of NAMS’ long-term goals is the enhancement of the industry through coordinated “free exchange of information” with all interested parties.
 As it is not a trade organization (i.e. not formed for the particular advancement of its own members) but rather an agent for improvement throughout the industry, it is not hindered by any consideration in its dissemination of an updated knowledge base; it is for this reason that the expertise of NAMS members is so highly regarded.
 Its educational focus has made it a welcomed part of the entire industry.